drieda/QuizletMicromatchSolver/README.md

 # A simple JavaScript that matches Quizlet cards.

-The script doesn't bypass any security barriers or anything similar, it only simulates mouse clicks on client side.
+The script doesn't bypass any security barriers or anything similar, it only simulates client side mouse clicks.

 # How to use
 1.)
 Open a Quizlet micromatch game <br>